In this post, I’ll uncover 133 frugal living tips to help you save more money and get financial freedom.

 When the freezer is empty the cooled air inside goes out as you open the door.
-And the new air coming inside takes more time to be cooled.
+And the new air coming inside takes more time to be cool.

-A filled-up freezer has less space and cool items inside help the freezer last its cooling longer.
-Along with that the air coming outside when opening the door suddenly cools down due to items inside.
+A filled-up freezer has less space and cool items inside help the freezer last it’s cooling longer.
+Along with that the air coming outside when opening the door suddenly cools down due to the items inside.